 The NPCA and its local affiliate groups, such as RPCV-NJ – advocate on behalf of the Peace Corps.
 Our local members attend trainings, visit members of Congress, and share information.
-Our local advocacy coordinator is Rowland Bennett (pictured below on the right) - you can reach him at email@example.com .
+Our local advocacy coordinator is Joanne Brandwood (pictured below on the left) – you can reach her at firstname.lastname@example.org .

 Report on Day of Action, February 27, 2014